Rico-febrian/elt-pipeline-with-airflow-for-travel-business/README.md

       - ✅ Raw data from the source should be available under the **staging** schema.
       - ✅ Transformed data should be available under the **final** schema.

-    !\[Insert image showing data in DBeaver or any DB client]

 - ### DAG Result

     - DAG Graph